krshrimali/blog/content/posts/pytorch-cpp-dcgan-11.md

 torch::save(samples, torch::str("dcgan-sample-", ++checkpoint_counter, ".pt"));
 ```

-Once we have the saved output, we can load the file and produce output (find the `display_samples.py` file in the <a href="https://github.com/BuffetCodes/DCGAN-PyTorch-Python-CPP">GitHub repo for this blog</a>).
+Once we have the saved output, we can load the file and produce output (find the `display_samples.py` file in the [GitHub repo for this blog](https://krshrimali.github.io/posts/2019/09/deep-convolutional-generative-adversarial-networks-review-and-implementation-using-pytorch-c-api/)).
 Here is how the output looks like, after 10 epochs of training:

 <img src="/assets/dcgan-output.png"/>